raulmabe/personal-web/README.md

-# Personal web for my protfolio
+# Personal web for my portfolio

 I decided to develop my portfolio website.
 There I show you some personal projects from the Github API v4 GraphQL.